Skip to main content

 • Believe that children have the ability to make decisions independently

-• Learn about information on further studies with your children and help to plan the career plan
+• Learn about information on further studies with children and assist them to make the career plan

-• Encourage your children to participate in the work experience program
+• Encourage children to participate in the work experience programme

-• Help your children to understand different prospects after graduation, career development trends and community resources
+• Assist children to understand multiple pathways after graduation, career trends, and community resources

 Back to Top